 - Principle: You declare the value of your goods at the time of shipment.

-- Subscription: The option is simply added when you create your shipping label using DHL Express tools.
+- Subscription: The parcel insurance option is simply added when you create your shipping label using DHL Express tools.

 - How it works: In the event of proven, covered loss or damage, DHL reimburses you for the declared value.